 We still have the Derawar fort intact due to its constant occupation whereas many other strongholds built for the medieval desert defense have perished.

 Ranikot fort was built in the first quarter of the 19th century.
 It’s a gigantic fort spread across an area of about 35 km in length.
 It connects barren hills.
 The walls of the fort follow the natural contours of the hills.
 It has several fortified semi-circular bastions at intervals.
 It has a fortification wall on three sides and the northern side has lofty peaks that serve as a natural wall.
+It considered being the biggest Fort in the world.

 There is a small fortress about 5-6 miles inside the main gate which was the royal residence of Mirs, the ruling family.
 The south wall has a double-door gate.
 The main gate has two nitches that are decorated with carved fortresses and floral designs.
 The entire architecture is built with lime and stone.